Kernix13/javascript-cheat-sheet/string-array-examples.md

 ### Some

-Returns a boolean if at least one element passes a test
+Returns a boolean if at least one element passes a test.

 MDN syntax:
 ```js